-We celebrate Divine Mercy Sunday today.
-It is a special day to reflect on the ever flowing merciful love of God.
+Divine Mercy Sunday is celebrated the first Sunday after Easter.
+It is a special day to reflect on the ever-flowing merciful love of God.
 Over 80 years ago, an image was painted in an attempt to illustrate God’s mercy.
 Here are 5 interesting questions and answers about this beautiful Divine Mercy artwork.

 1. What is the Divine Mercy image?